-Being a Teaching Assistant is a very rewarding profession with many positive attributes.
+Being a teaching assistant is a very rewarding profession with many positive attributes, as is being a teacher.
 You’re able to create a real bond with pupils and support them throughout their education.

 However, it is natural to want to progress with your career, no matter how satisfied you are.